Zhang Youxia: Vice Chairman of the Central Military Commission

 In October 2017, Zhang was named as a member of the Politburo of the Chinese Communist Party and the second-ranking vice chairman of the CCP Central Military Commission.
 He also became the vice chairman of the state CMC in March 2018.

-Zhang met with director of the General Political Bureau of the Korean People's Army Kim Su Gil in August 2019, where he told Kim that the delegation's visit as was of “crucial significance in bilateral exchange.“ According to South China Morning Post in November 2021, Zhang headed the anti-ship missile testing programme including a weapons-testing range with a mock-up US aircraft carrier.
+Zhang met with director of the General Political Bureau of the Korean People's Army Kim Su Gil in August 2019, where he told Kim that the delegation's visit as was of "crucial significance in bilateral exchange."
+According to South China Morning Post in November 2021, Zhang headed the anti-ship missile testing programme including a weapons-testing range with a mock-up US aircraft carrier.
 In January 2022, during a meeting of PLA's disciplinary officials, Zhang said the PLA should come up with innovative measures to eliminate corruption problems.
 He met with Pakistani Chief of Army Staff Qamar Javed Bajwa, where both sides pledged to increase military ties.

-Although expected to retire under the CCP's informal retirement age, Zhang remained on the Politburo following the 20th CCP National Congress in October 2022, and was re-appointed as the first-ranking CMC vice chairman.
+Although expected to retire under the CCP's informal retirement age of 68, Zhang remained on the Politburo following the 20th CCP National Congress in October 2022, and was re-appointed as the first-ranking CMC vice chairman.
 He was also re-appointed as PRC CMC vice-chairman in March 2023.
 In August 2023, Zhang told top military officials ensuring the quality of weaponry should be a top goal.
-In October 2023, Zhang addressed the Beijing Xiangshan Forum by saying the PLA would "show no mercy" against any moves towards Taiwanese independence.
+In October 2023, Zhang addressed the Beijing Xiangshan Forum by saying the PLA would "show no mercy" against any moves towards Taiwan independence.
 He visited Russia in November 2023, meeting with Defense Minister Sergei Shoigu and President Vladimir Putin.
 At the 19th Western Pacific Naval Symposium in Qingdao in April 2024, Zhang called for abandoning "cold war mentality" and promised "firm countermeasures against unreasonable provocations" in the South China Sea.

-In August 2024, Zhang met with United States National Security Advisor Jake Sullivan, where he called on the US to "correct its strategic understanding of China, return to a rational and pragmatic policy toward China, [and] earnestly respect China’s core interests".
+In August 2024, Zhang met with US National Security Advisor Jake Sullivan, where he called on the US to "correct its strategic understanding of China, return to a rational and pragmatic policy toward China, [and] earnestly respect China's core interests".
 He visited Vietnam in October, where he met with Communist Party General Secretary Tô Lâm, President Lương Cường, Prime Minister Phạm Minh Chính and Defense Minister Phan Văn Giang, saying the two countries were "making new progress" in defense relations.
 The same month, he oversaw military readiness drills in Hebei.
 He also visited Pakistan in November, meeting with Chief of Army Staff Asim Munir.
+In November 2025, Zhang visited Russia, where he met with Russian Defense Minister Andrey Belousov.